Why Lutefisk Still Matters In Modern Norway

-A Norwegian dish that divides opinion like no other, lutefisk is a traditional fish-based dish eaten in the months before Christmas.
+Introducing a Norwegian dish that divides opinion like no other.
+Lutefisk is a traditional fish-based dish, typically eaten in the months before Christmas.

-This morning on my daily walk to Jerbanetorget, I wandered past the Norwegian restaurant Dovrehallen, as usual.
-Panic set in as I saw the latest addition to the menu – lutefisk.
+This morning on my daily walk to Jernbanetorget, I wandered past Dovrehallen, as usual.
+Panic set in as I saw the latest addition to the menu: lutefisk.

-Yes folks, lutefisk season has begun.
-Perhaps the best way to explain lutefisk is as the Norwegian version of Marmite.
-For those non-Brits out there, that means something you either love or hate.
-Although I have a sneaky suspicion that those who claim to love lutefisk, really don’t!
+Lutefisk is, in many ways, the Norwegian equivalent of Marmite.
+For non-Brits, that means something you either love or hate.
+There is no middle ground.
+Although I have long harboured a suspicion that some who claim to love lutefisk are simply honouring their grandparents.

 “It can be tasty, but the statistics aren’t on your side.
 It is the hereditary delicacy of Swedes and Norwegians who serve it around the holidays, in memory of their ancestors, who ate it because they were poor.
 Most lutefisk is not edible by normal people” – Pontoon